subquery/documentation/docs/subquery_data_node/rpc.md

 ### Parameters

 - `blockFilter` - This determines the blocks returned as well as the content within the blocks.
-TODO define filter matching behaviour including null, \*, case sensitivity etc
 - `fieldselector` is optional - Specifies the fields returned in the block response.
 If this is undefined then just the header will be returned.
   - `true` or `{}` will return minimal fields for an object. e.g `logs: true` would return `logIndex`, `transactionIndex` only so that it could be associated to the relevant transaction
   - There are never nested types. e.g there are no children transactions on logs.
 This is to remove duplicate data